Klinefelter's Syndrome has always been associated with infertility.

 Below are details of some techniques currently being used to find sperm.

 Although success rates are still quite low – around 10% to 15% – methods are improving all the time.

-One of our members has fathered a daughter by this means!
-He and his wife are happy to talk to other members.
-Contact firstname.lastname@example.org.
+One of our members, who has fathered a daughter by this means is happy to talk to other members.
+Contact: firstname.lastname@example.org.

 TESE involves one or multiple small incisions in the testes using a local or general anesthetic.